 “The number one benefit of information technology is that it empowers people to do what they want to do.
 It lets people be creative.
 It lets people be productive.
 And so in a sense, it is all about potential.” – Steve Ballmer

 In a Control+F environment, RFP responses are stored everywhere: in folders on your company’s server or Google Drive, in docs and spreadsheets within those folders, or in some document management and storage system that is a small step above a manual RFP response process.
-An answer library serves as your content hub, where all company information is stored, organized, and accessible.
+An Content Library serves as your content hub, where all company information is stored, organized, and accessible.
 This is “Better Proposal Management 101.”

-Proposal Management Upgrade: Search
+Proposal management upgrade: Search

 Today you’re probably highlighting your favorite content in documents or spreadsheets.
 With a response management platform like RFPIO, use the star rating feature to prioritize your best content instead.
 When you give a response five stars, the system recognizes that this content should be presented first in a search.
 Weaker content remains hidden within the system’s shadows.

-Proposal Management Upgrade: Auto-Respond
+Proposal management upgrade: Auto-Respond

 There is nothing automated about using Control+F, am I right?
 But with auto-respond, content with the highest relevancy score populates the answer fields for you—a bit like voodoo, the good kind.
 Automatically respond to questions that are similar to questions you’ve answered previously.
 You can also mass auto-complete several questions from multiple sections at once, which is especially valuable with lengthy security questionnaires.

-Proposal Management Upgrade: Visibility
+Proposal management upgrade: Visibility

 Keeping track of your RFP project is much easier when you’re using a single proposal management platform.
 Dashboards help you monitor progress to see where the entire project stands.
 If an SME (subject matter expert) is falling behind, you’ll know exactly when to nudge them.
 This level of visibility also motivates you, because you’ll be able to see the finish line.

-Proposal Management Upgrade: Accuracy
+Proposal management upgrade: Accuracy